NickMcConnell/FAangband/docs/command.rst

 Drop an item (``d``)
-  This drops an item from your inventory or equipment onto the dungeon floor.
-If the floor spot you are standing on already has an object in it, Angband will attempt to drop the item onto an adjacent space.
+  This drops an item from your inventory or equipment onto the dungeon floor or ground.
+If the spot you are standing on already has an object in it, Angband will attempt to drop the item onto an adjacent space.
 Doors and traps are considered objects for the purpose of determining if the space is occupied.
 This command may take a quantity, and takes some energy.

 Ignore an item (``k``) or Ignore an item ('^D')
-  This ignores an item in your inventory or on the dungeon floor.
+  This ignores an item in your inventory or on the floor.
 If the selected pile contains multiple objects, you may specify a quantity.
 When ignored, the game will sometimes prompt you whether to ignore only this item or all others like it.
 If the second option is chosen, all similar